 Prism-based and objective-based approaches are two of the main approaches used to achieve total internal reflection.

 Here, a prism is attached to the surface of the cover slip.
 This then directs a focused beam of light towards the cover slip (medium interface).
-Here, the prism allows for the angle of penetrating light to be adjusted to a critical angle.
+The prism allows for the angle of penetrating light to be adjusted to a critical angle.
 With the development of the objective-based approach, prism-based total internal reflection has become less popular.

 * One of the main problems with the prism-based method is that the prism significantly limits access to the specimen.
 This makes it rather difficult to do certain things like changing media, add drugs or other substances or even carry out measurements.